 You may be wondering: how do I know when the clock starts ticking?
 When I first had my surgery?
 When I first started having issues with the mesh?

-Every person’s case is unique when it comes to the specifics of the statute.
-To see what the statute is in your state, we recommend that you contact an attorney as soon as possible to discuss your specific situation.
+Every person’s case is unique when it comes to the specifics of the statute of limitations.
+To see what the statute of limitations is in your state, we recommend that you contact an attorney as soon as possible to discuss your specific situation.

 Transvaginal mesh litigation has spotlighted the many FDA warnings for transvaginal mesh use in surgery.
 One such warning occurred in 2008, when the FDA made a public health notification listing the serious complications specific to transvaginal mesh revision surgery.
 In another warning in 2011, the FDA warned surgeons and patients that using transvaginal mesh to repair pelvic organ prolapse puts patients at greater risk than other surgical treatment options.
 Another FDA report, dated July 2011, disclosed that transvaginal mesh prolapse repairs between 2008 and 2010 caused thousands of injuries and seven deaths.
 The same FDA warning also stated that there is no evidence that transvaginal mesh use ever improves prolapse surgery outcomes.